NeowayLabs/gootstrap/README.md

 * Vendor things, like conan (no semver, you have integration tests right ?)
 * Run tests recursively without including the vendor directory
 * Run tests with coverage, coalescing all the packages reports in one
+* Cool static analysis
+* Embedding --version on binaries using git commit tag

-Perhaps it may have more scripts on the future, but the idea is to keep it very simple and without strong opinions (like Makefiles, docker stuff).
+Perhaps it may have more scripts on the future, but the idea is to keep it as simple as possible while useful in our context.

 ## Installation